 Henze is a researcher, educator, and spoken word artist, and has shared his work in over 30 states, as well as Puerto Rico, Canada, England, and Ireland.
 He is the co-founder and former director of Slam Camp, a summer writing academy for teenage poets, and the director of Power of a Sentence, a writing workshop series at a women’s prison in Indianapolis.
 His research interests include critical media literacy, youth literacies, prison pedagogy, and inquiry methodology.
 Henze was the Official Poet of the 100th Running of the Indianapolis 500.

-Henze holds a Bachelor’s Degree in Communication Studies and English Writing from Western Kentucky University, a Master’s in the Art of Teaching from the University of Indianapolis, and has an anticipated graduation date of May 2020 for a Doctorate in Literacy, Culture, and Language Education.
+Henze holds a Bachelor’s Degree in Communication Studies and English Writing from Western Kentucky University, a Master’s in the Art of Teaching from the University of Indianapolis, and a Doctorate in Literacy, Culture, and Language Education from Indiana University, Bloomington.

 - Hip hop literacies